zyd5csi8/Tableau-10-Desktop-QA/README.md

 Sets are useful in situations it's needed to test in-out membership (AB Testing).

-Except mannually selecting members from a list, sets can be created by certain conditions or top.
+Except manually selecting members from a list, sets can be created by certain conditions or top.

 https://onlinehelp.tableau.com/current/pro/desktop/en-us/sortgroup_sets_create.htm